-Fig 1-1) shows our Strider Pro robot in practice.
-The robot has a height of 1300 mm, and weights 32Kg, including batteries.
+Fig 1-1) shows our Strider S1 robot in practice.
+The robot has a height of 1300 mm, and weights 34Kg, including batteries.
 The detailed dimensions are shown in Fig. 1-2).
 The robot has 20 DOFs: 6 in each leg, 3 in each arm, 2 in the head.
-For Strider Pro, Robotis Dynamixel Pro H54-100-S500-R high power and accuracy servo motors are used as actuators for legs and 8 Robotis MX106R are used for arms.
-We use use an Intel NUC DC32171YE as the Main Controller of the robot, with two USB ports, one for the motion-control, another for the gyro and the USB camera.
-Specifically, an Mti-28A83G25 Gyro is mounted on top of the robot head, while a PointGrey USB camera accompanied located in the robot head is employed as our visual sensor.
-Buttons and LEDs, located on the back, are set to control and indicate the robot state.
-The motors of upper body are connected in series on a RS-485 bus and lower body (leg) motors are connected in series on a LVTTL bus.
+For Strider S1, Robotis Dynamixel Pro H54-100-S500-R/H54-200-S500-R high power and accuracy servo motors are used as actuators for legs and 8 Robotis MX106R are used for arms.
+We use use an Intel NUC as the Main Controller of the robot, with two USB ports, one for the motion-control, another for the gyro and the USB camera.
+Specifically, an Mti-

+28A83G25 Gyro is mounted on top of the robot head, while a PointGrey USB camera accompanied located in the robot head is employed as our visual sensor.
+Buttons and LEDs, located on the front, are set to control and indicate the robot state.
+The motors of upper body and lower body (leg) are connected in series on a RS-485 bus.
 The details of the control system are shown in Fig. 2.